michaelplanknz/pcr-sensitivity-sars-cov-2/README.md

-# pcr-sensitivity-sars-cov-2
+# Sensitivity of RT-PCR tests for SARS-CoV-2 through time

-Sensitivity of RT-PCR tests for SARS-CoV-2 through time
+R code and data to reproduce the results in the article Binny et al. "Sensitivity of RT-PCR tests for SARS-CoV-2 through time"